jstrausd/homebridge-simple-wled/README.md

         }
     ]
 ```

-If you want to disable the Effect-Switch to just use the normal "LightBulb" function.
-You can just remove the "effects" option in the config.json.

 ## Contributing
 If you have any idea, feel free to fork it and submit your changes back to me.